jillesvangurp/kotlin4example/README.md

   // for larger bits of text, it's nice to load them from a markdown file includeMdFile("intro.md")

+  section("Example") {
     block(runBlock = false) {
       // documentation inception
       // this is technically a block within a block, just so I can show you
       // how you would use it.
       block {
         println("Hello World")
       }
     }
     // but of course you can inline a Kotlin multiline string with some markdown +"""
       Here's the same block as above running as part of this
       ${mdLinkToSelf("readme.kt")} file.
     """

     block {
       println("Hello World")
     }

     +"""
       As you can see, we indeed show a pretty printed block, ran it, and grabbed the output.
 Observant readers will also note that the nested block above did not run.
 The reason for this is that the outer `block` call for that has a parameter that you can use to prevent this.
       If you look at the source code for the readme, you will see we used `block(runBlock = false)`

       We can also return a value from the block and capture that:
     """

     block {
-    fun aFunctionThatReturnsAnInt() = 1+1
+      fun aFunctionThatReturnsAnInt() = 1 + 1

       // call the function to make the block return something aFunctionThatReturnsAnInt()
     }

     +"""
       Note how that captured the return value and printed that without us using `print` or `println`.
     """

+  }

+  section("This README is generated") {
     +"""
-    ## This README is generated

       This README.md is actually created from kotlin code that runs as part of the test suite.
 You can look at the kotlin source code that generates this markdown ${mdLinkToSelf("here")}.
     """.trimIndent()

-  // little hack so it will read until the end marker snippetFromSourceFile("com/jillesvangurp/kotlin4example/docs/readme.kt",
+    // little hack so it will read until the end marker snippetFromSourceFile(
-    "README"+"CODE")
+      "com/jillesvangurp/kotlin4example/docs/readme.kt",
+      "README" + "CODE"
+    )

     """
       And the code that actually writes the file is a test:
     """.trimIndent()
     snippetBlockFromClass(DocGenTest::class, "READMEWRITE")
+  }

   includeMdFile("outro.md")
 }